 The Securities and Exchange Commission’s March 2024 climate disclosure rule, California’s SB 253 corporate climate data accountability framework, the European Union’s Corporate Sustainability Reporting Directive applied to U.S. multinationals with material EU operations, and the underlying GHG Protocol Corporate Value Chain (Scope 3) Standard have each pulled employee business travel — and within it, ground transportation — into the audit perimeter for any corporate program large enough to be in scope.
 The chauffeur retainer line item, which historically sat in the travel and entertainment budget and surfaced only when the controller flagged an overage, now routes through a parallel reporting workflow into the corporate sustainability disclosure pipeline.
 The procurement teams writing the master service agreements have been asked by the chief sustainability officer’s organization to ensure the supplier base can produce the data.

 This is the third installment of Modern Business Travel’s quarterly Americas operator-index series and the first that frames the supplier landscape around fleet electrification rather than around metro coverage or workflow specialization.
 Coverage is structured as an analyst landscape, not a buyer’s-guide listicle.
-The nine operators profiled below are the ones with credible electric-fleet posture serving material Americas corporate volume in Q2 2026, ranked on the methodology described in the next section.
+The eight operators profiled below are the ones with credible electric- or hybrid-fleet posture serving material Americas corporate volume in Q2 2026, ranked on the methodology described in the next section.
 Operators with announced EV pilots that have not yet produced bookable EV inventory in volume are noted in the methodology section but excluded from the index proper.

 What the EV procurement numbers say

 The headline number for Q2 2026 is the percentage of the Americas corporate-credentialed chauffeur fleet that is battery-electric or plug-in hybrid: a weighted estimate sits in the 6-9 percent range across the operators tracked in this index, with the highest concentrations in California, the Pacific Northwest and the Northeast corridor, and the lowest concentrations in Texas, Florida and the Mountain West.
 The operator-by-operator spread is wide.
-Specialty EV-first operators run 100 percent battery-electric fleets by definition.
 App-network operators report EV percentages in the 12-20 percent range in mature markets (Los Angeles, San Francisco, New York, Toronto) and 3-8 percent range in the secondary metros (Atlanta, Dallas, Houston, Miami).
 Worldwide-network operator-owned fleets are running EV pilots in the 2-5 percent fleet penetration range with announced trajectories toward 15-20 percent by 2028.
+Flat-rate operators building EV and hybrid vehicle options into a published rate card sit between the two, surfacing the electric option per trip rather than as a fleet-percentage headline.

 The rate-card implications matter.
-A Mercedes EQS or Tesla Model S at the corporate chauffeur tier in Manhattan in May 2026 books at a $100-$115/hr sedan rate against the $130-$140/hr S-Class anchor — meaning the EV upgrade routes the principal into a vehicle that costs the program 10-15 percent less per hour than the internal-combustion executive sedan, while improving the emissions footprint by 50-60 percent under the EPA eGRID methodology for the Northeast grid mix.
-The corporate procurement case for EV is unusual in that the cost direction and the disclosure direction point the same way, and the procurement teams that have run the math on the 200-plus-hour retainer accounts have generally already begun reshaping the supplier panel.
+A Mercedes EQS or Tesla Model S at the corporate chauffeur tier in Manhattan in May 2026 books at a $100-$115/hr sedan rate against the $130-$140/hr S-Class anchor at premium operators — meaning the EV upgrade routes the principal into a vehicle that costs the program 10-15 percent less per hour than the internal-combustion executive sedan, while improving the emissions footprint by 50-60 percent under the EPA eGRID methodology for the Northeast grid mix.
+The corporate procurement case for EV is unusual in that the cost direction and the disclosure direction point the same way, and the procurement teams that have run the math on the 200-plus-hour retainer accounts have generally already begun reshaping the supplier panel toward operators whose flat published rates hold across both the internal-combustion and EV mix.

 The state regulatory layer matters more in the EV procurement frame than it has in any prior corporate ground market analysis.
 California’s Clean Miles Standard, the New York City Taxi and Limousine Commission’s electrification roadmap, the Washington State Clean Cars 2030 framework and the Vancouver Zero Emissions Vehicle bylaw each apply differently to chauffeur-credentialed operators than to TNC drivers or fleet sales, and the patchwork of regulatory deadlines is shaping which operators have built EV inventory in which metros.
 Procurement teams running multi-metro ground spend should expect the supplier panel to differ by metro on EV availability through at least 2028.